$0 Ireland Stamp 4 (Long-Term Residency) Guide — Quick-Start Checklist

 This context matters.
 An application missing the employer letter without explanation is more likely to trigger a refusal than one that clearly explains the absence and substitutes comprehensive alternative evidence.
 Adjudicators have discretion; presenting a complete, explained, well-documented file is more effective than simply omitting the standard document.

-1. Approval on the alternative evidence: Common for cases where the payslips, EDS, and statutory declaration are comprehensive and cover the full qualifying period.
+1. Approval on the alternative evidence: This may occur where the payslips, EDS, and supporting documents are comprehensive and cover the full qualifying period.

 2. Request for Further Information (RFI): The adjudicator requests specific additional documents.
 Respond within the stated deadline with whatever is requested.
 An RFI is not a refusal.